danielfordfc/impart_crud_poc/README.md

 - Have python installed
 - Have pip installed

+If you want to create a virtualenv

+- setup a virtual environment for the project using `python -m venv venv`
+- activate the virtual environment in windows using `venv\Scripts\activate.bat` or `venv/Scripts/Activate.ps1` if you're using powershell

 Install requirements from requirements.txt: `pip install -r requirements.txt`

 Build the App: Run `docker-compose build` to build your app.